1st IAA Conference on University Satellite Missions and 1st CubeSat Winter Workshop in Europe

 • F. Graziani, Sapienza Senior Professor

 • C. Ulivieri, Director, Research Center San Marco Project (CRPSM)

 • P. Teofilatto, Professor of Space Launchers Flight Mechanics (SIA)

 • C. Cappelletti, PhD Candidate, GAUSS team Coordinator (SIA)

 • S. Battistini, PhD Candidate, (SIA)

-Scientific committee: Jean-Michel Contant, Robert J. Twiggs, Martin Sweeting, Filippo Graziani, Jean Muylaert, Jordi Puig-Suarl, Rainer Sandau, Rheinard Ruedeger, Francesco Emma, Vladimir Andreev, David M. Klumpar, Sergio Chiesa, Michael Ovchinnikov, Piero Galeone, Paolo Teofilatto, Benjamin K. Malphrus, Helen Page, Carlo Ulivieri, Amalia Ercoli Finzi, Fernando Aguado Agelet.
+Scientific Committee: Jean-Michel Contant, Robert J. Twiggs, Martin Sweeting, Filippo Graziani, Jean Muylaert, Jordi Puig-Suari, Rainer Sandau, Rheinard Ruedeger, Francesco Emma, Vladimir Andreev, David M. Klumpar, Sergio Chiesa, Michael Ovchinnikov, Piero Galeone, Paolo Teofilatto, Benjamin K. Malphrus, Helen Page, Carlo Ulivieri, Amalia Ercoli Finzi, Fernando Aguado Agelet.